manifold-systems/manifold/docs/articles/class_objects_arent_oop.md

 <br>
 Ever want Java Class objects to behave more OOP-like?
-This happens often enough for me that I thought I'd finally jot down a short "wishlist" with proposed solutions everyone will hate because there are perhaps nicer alternatives that avoid overloading Class this way.
-Anyhow, here's my list.
+This happens often enough for me that I thought I'd finally jot down a short "wishlist" with proposed solutions everyone will hate because there are perhaps nicer alternatives.
+This is by no means a dig at Java.
+Quite the opposite, this is just me expressing my curiosity about a language I appreciate and enjoy using nearly every day.
+Anyhow, here's my list (and contrived examples).

 ### Virtual static methods callable from a Class object